kcl-tscm/LoDiS/README.md

 between 10-1000 atoms.
 Incorporated tools allow for investigations into growth/coalescence, quenching, phase transition, free energy and metadynamics with or without an MgO substrate.
 Supported nanosystems include:

-* Mono- and bimetallic clusters (metal-metal interactions are modelled by the Rosato-Guillope-Legrande potential)
+* Mono- and bi-metallic clusters (metal-metal interactions are modelled by the Rosato-Guillope-Legrande potential)
 * Noble gases (Lennard-Jones potential)
-* Carbon-based sytems (Pacheco-Girifalco potential)
+* Carbon-based systems (Pacheco-Girifalco potential)

 ## Installation
 Clone the repository into a local directory: